Alabama Provider Capacity Project APCP

+APCP proposes to increase Alabama’s capacity to provide substance use treatment by creating a pipeline to expand provider participation options.
 This project places great emphasis on promoting the principles of a whole person integrated care, a continuum of care, and seamless coordinated care systems.

-- Facilitating new provider participation processes,
+- Facilitating new provider participation processes, and

 - Utilizing telehealth technologies to intensify provider capacity.

-Vital will be involved in all aspects of the collection, management, analysis and reporting of data and will collaborate with the Alabama Department of Public Health and other state data sources.
+VitAL will be involved in all aspects of the collection, management, analysis and reporting of data and will collaborate with the Alabama Department of Public Health and other state data sources.

-Vital, Alabama Medicaid, and the Alabama Department of Mental Health will ultimately provide a framework to produce projections of Medicaid provider participation and reimbursement rates statewide that will lead to the development of Medicaid paths by county up to the year 2025.
+VitAL, AMA and ADMH will ultimately provide a framework to produce projections of Medicaid provider participation and reimbursement rates statewide that will lead to the development of Medicaid paths by county up to the year 2025.